OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlMeshGeometry.md

   default: <scene_rdl2.__scene_rdl2__.IntVector object at >

-  Ordered list of vertex indices used to construct the mesh using the vertex list
+  <p>Ordered list of vertex indices used to construct the mesh using the vertex list<\p>

   <h3>visible_diffuse_reflection</h3>